adamchel/stitch-js-sdk/stitch_sdks.rst

       /**
        * (REQUIRED)
        *
-       * The type of this user (“normal” for normal users, or “server” for users
+       * The type of this user ("normal" for normal users, or "server" for users
        * authenticated using the server API key authentication provider.
        */
       userType: string (or UserType enum)